core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    Furthermore, the adversary needs to consider a group request that specifically targets a resource for which the CoAP servers are configured to respond.
 While this can be often correctly assumed or inferable from the application context, it is not explicit from the group request itself, since Group OSCORE protects the Uri-Path and Uri-Query CoAP Options conveying the respective components of the target URI.

-   As a further mitigation against amplification attacks, a server can also rely on the Echo Option for CoAP defined in {{I-D.ietf-core-echo-request-tag}} and include it in a response to a group request.
+   As a further mitigation against amplification attacks, a server can also rely on the Echo Option for CoAP defined in {{RFC9175}} and include it in a response to a group request.
 By doing so, the server can assert that the alleged sender of the group request (i.e., the CoAP client associated with a certain authentication credential including the corresponding public key) is indeed reachable at the claimed source address, especially if this differs from the one used in previous group requests from the same CoAP client.
 Although responses including the Echo Option do still result in amplification, this is limited in volume compared to when all servers reply with a full-fledged response.

 * Group OSCORE limits the impact of attacks based on IP spoofing also over IP multicast (see {{Section 11.4 of RFC7252}}).
 In fact, requests and corresponding responses sent in the OSCORE group can be correctly generated only by legitimate group members.

     Within an OSCORE group, the shared symmetric-key security material strictly provides only group-level authentication.
 However, source authentication of messages is also ensured, both in the group mode by means of signatures (see {{Sections 8.1 and 8.3 of I-D.ietf-core-oscore-groupcomm}}), and in the pairwise mode by using additionally derived pairwise keys (see {{Sections 9.3 and 9.5 of I-D.ietf-core-oscore-groupcomm}}).
 Thus, recipient endpoints can verify a message to be originated by the alleged, identifiable sender in the OSCORE group.

-    As noted above, the server may additionally rely on the Echo Option for CoAP defined in {{I-D.ietf-core-echo-request-tag}}, in order to verify the aliveness and reachability of the client sending a request from a particular IP address.
+    As noted above, the server may additionally rely on the Echo Option for CoAP defined in {{RFC9175}}, in order to verify the aliveness and reachability of the client sending a request from a particular IP address.

 * Group OSCORE does not require group members to be equipped with a good source of entropy for generating security material (see {{Section 11.6 of RFC7252}}), and thus does not contribute to create an entropy-related attack vector against such (constrained) CoAP endpoints.
 In particular, the symmetric keys used for message encryption and decryption are derived through the same HMAC-based HKDF scheme used for OSCORE (see {{Section 3.2 of RFC8613}}).
 Besides, the OSCORE Master Secret used in such derivation is securely generated by the Group Manager responsible for the OSCORE group, and securely provided to the CoAP endpoints when they join the group.